MovieLabs/OMC/OMC-JSON/Docs/Schema/core/root.md

 	    "firstGivenName": "Sven",
 	    "scriptName": "SVEN"
 	  },
 	  "description": "Sven is an unassuming Satellite repair man.
 He spends his time alone in his ship traveling to remote planets on the outskirt of the galaxy maintaining a network of exploration satellites.
-He is more of a lover than a fighter.",
+He is more of a lover than a fighter."
 	}
 ]
 ```